 As a gay man living deep in the closet while in the Navy, and with the closet door barely cracked open in rural Indiana, I found myself going through life solo most of the time.
 When I was diagnosed with prostate cancer, I was on my own.
 There would be no significant other to be there for support, or to be equally impacted by the diagnosis.
 That’s why some of my posts talk at length about making preparations prior to the surgery—I knew that I had to be relatively self-sufficient as quickly as I could shortly after the surgery.

 I come from a small family, and there was little history of prostate cancer.
 My paternal grandfather was diagnosed with it when he was in his 80’s, and my father died at age 69 and he had never had any issues with PSA.
-So my being diagnosed during an overdue physical exam was a complete surprise.
+So my being diagnosed at the age of 52 during an overdue physical exam was a complete surprise.

 Having first-hand knowledge from other prostate cancer patients was invaluable to me, and my intent behind this blog is now to help increase awareness, educate others, and to allow newly diagnosed prostate cancer patients to have an insight into one man’s journey through the diagnosis and life after treatment.

 When I’m not blogging about cancer, I am blogging about my real travels or about the wonders of my adopted home of San Diego, California or playing with my photography.
 Click on the images below to learn more: